 # 14: The Truman Show (1998) — IMDb star rating: 8.1/10

 This and ‘EdTV’ were really at the forefront of the reality TV movement that has taken over commercial TV these days.
 ‘The Truman Show’ is a much better movie, however.
 Who hasn’t imagined themselves as the main character in a story?
 I know I have.
 What if everything was just a set-up to create conflict and tension for the millions of viewers out there?
 Would you like this, knowing that you are likely to be safe and cared about for the rest of your life?
 Or would you rather break free and experience an authentic and genuine life experience and give yourself a chance of finding real love and happiness?
-We all have a choice between what is expected of us and what it is that we would really like to do.
+We all have a choice between what is expected of us and what we would really like to do.

 # 13: The Sixth Sense (1999) — IMDb star rating: 8.1/10

-One of my friends, unfortunately, spoiled the twist at the end of this movie before I saw it, so I’ll never get to experience watching it without knowing what was actually happening.
+Unfortunately, one of my friends spoiled the twist at the end of this movie before I saw it, so I’ll never get to experience watching it without knowing what was actually happening.
 However, I still loved it, which is a true credit to how great the movie is.
 Early on, I would have listed M. Night Shyamalan as one of my favourite directors.
 How far his and Haley Joel Osment’s career fell after this gives you an indication of how fickle Hollywood can be, but it was nice to see the director return to some form with the recent ‘Split’.
 Hopefully, his upcoming sequel to ‘Unbreakable’ will be good too.
-At its essence ‘The Sixth Sense’ is an exploration of the topic of grief.
+At its essence, ‘The Sixth Sense’ is an exploration of the topic of grief.
 I wonder what mediums think of this movie and its most famous quote, “I see dead people”?

 # 12: Inglourious Basterds (2009) — IMDb star rating: 8.3/10